I must ask, what kind of a person attacks someone’s mental illness?

 I had told former-mayor Bradley in strict confidence not too long ago that, yes, I am one of the millions of Americans who suffers from major depressive disorder (MDD) and, to boot, post-traumatic stress disorder (PTSD).
 To be blunt, in my case, multiple rapes throughout my life and marriage to an abusive spouse will do that to a person. #MeToo.

-I have never committed a crime, although Bradley/Lepley would falsely have you believe otherwise.
-On a scientific level, though (and I really like science), there is no evidence to support the claim that people who are being treated for mental illness, as I have been for most of my life, commit crimes.
+I have never committed a crime, although B-L would falsely have you believe otherwise.
+On a scientific level, though (and I really like science), there is no evidence to support the claim that people who are being treated for mental illness, as I have been for most of my life, commit crimes at a rate higher than the general population.
 Science does, however, say that people who suffer from UNTREATED mental illness do.
 (I’m looking at you, Darlene and John!
 What’s the deal?)
+The fact is that those with treated mental illness are less likely than the general population to commit crimes.

 That’s more or less what my first husband did, blaming everyone for just about everything.
 In my case, though, I had no idea what he was doing while I was easily working 70-80/hours a week, not much time for keeping an eye on a spouse’s do-nots and whereabouts.